 Fate Hates Me

 Her hair was much shorter and she wore more makeup than I remembered.
-Though her beauty hadn’t faded, there was a hint of maturity and weariness to her expression, as if the year had been unkind.
-She looked almost a different person.
+She looked like a different person.
 Yet, curse my perceptive eyes, I still recognized her!

-I stood gawking at ‘Guinevra-But-Not-Really’, who was a few sections away, flipping a bra back and forth as if expecting a gold nugget to drop out from its cup or something.
-It was obvious fate wanted to torture me with this girl – this mysterious, harbinger of doom that popped in and out of my life without rhyme or rhythm, leaving nothing but destruction in her wake.
+It was obvious fate wanted to torment me.
 Then again, what if fate was giving me a second chance at redemption, to vanquish my self-doubt, regain my family’s honor, and emerge a fearless alpha male?
 I was strong enough to confront her.
-I will confront her.
+I will confront her, I thought.

-All that changed when ‘Guinevra’ looked up.
+Yeah, all that changed when Guinevra looked up.
 For a second, we made eye contact.

 Deadly.
 Freakin’.
 Eye contact.

-You know when you bump into somebody you used to know, and you can see recognition in their eyes, but you can’t really recall their name nor do you care enough to find out, so you just casually glance in their general direction, eyes glazed over, as if to say, ‘I’m just looking at something really interesting behind you because I don’t know you and you certainly don’t know me, contrary to what our Facebook says’?
+You know when you bump into somebody you used to know, and you can see recognition in their eyes too, but you just can’t be fucked to say hi, so you glance in their general direction, eyes glazed over, as if to say, “I’m just looking at something really interesting behind you”?

-It was only when my girlfriend came outside to yell at me for running away that I asked myself, why did I run?
-I was the one with a pretty girlfriend while ‘Guinevra’ was alone, picking out sexy lingerie for god knows what purpose.
-She was the bad guy.
-So why should I feel shame and humiliation at the sight of her?
-I ought to march in there, girlfriend’s hand in tow, and show ‘Guinevra’ who’s boss!
+It was only when my girlfriend came out to yell at me for running away that I asked myself, why did I run?
+I was the one with a pretty girlfriend while Guinevra was alone, picking out sexy lingerie for god knows what purpose.
+I had done nothing wrong, and neither had Guinevra.
+Things didn’t work out between us, but they worked out for the better.
+I ought to march back in there with my girlfriend’s hand in tow, flash Guinevra a smile, and continue my shopping.

-Well, I like to think that’s what I would’ve done if I wasn’t such a pussy.
+I like to think that’s what I would do today.

 So that’s one of my Hong Kong stories.
 If you’ve any stories you feel like sharing, leave a comment below or get in touch with me directly via the footer link.
 Have a grand day, and may your adventures in Hong Kong have happier endings than mine!